osohq/oso/new-docs/content/python/getting-started/roles/basic_roles.md

 ### Configure permissions for role assignments

-Update the oso policy to specify who is allowed to assign roles:
+Update the Oso policy to specify who is allowed to assign roles:

 ```polar
 ### The owner role can assign roles within the org